During boot time it is possible to enter the BIOS menu.

 EEPROM stored EEPROM image for Intel's Tuchuck, version 00000000

 In this example the reference BIOS version “1F1” is used, as stated by the BIOS ID.
 Information is also given about the versions of the configuration EEPROM image contained both in the BIOS code and expansion board’s EEPROM.
-See configuration EEPROM for more information.
+See

 Next, as part of the POST procedure the option to enter the BIOS configuration will be given, as shown by the serial terminal text and HDMI image below.